jesseduffield/jesseduffield.github.io/_posts/2021-8-9-Type-Keys.md

 title: 'Code Smell of the Day: Type Keys'
 ---

+_Warning: Hackernews recently [crucified](https://news.ycombinator.com/item?id=28325563) this post, so I'll need to come back and fix some things up when I find the time.
+Have a read through those comments to see some counter-arguments_

 Say we have a function which creates a user, and handles some specific setup depending on whether that user is an admin or a customer:

 ```ts